 Prerequisites and co-requisites

 This course is part of a two-course sequence, one in each semester.
-Students can take either part without prerequisite, or both, if they have time and interest.
-Films, lectures, and readings will be different in both semesters.
-The first semester will focus intensely on Visegrad- Czech, Slovak, Hungarian, and Polish film.
-The second will focus on a wider range of film movements and traditions (both avant-garde and popular) which have shaped Central European Cinema from within.
+Students can take either part without prerequisite, or both.
+First semester will focus intensely on Visegrad- Czech, Slovak, Hungarian, and Polish film.
+The follow up course Genre and Experimentation: Central European Cinema in Context will focus on a wider range of film movements and traditions (both avant-garde and popular) which have shaped Central European Cinema from within.

 Recommended or required reading